-Depending on where you get your postpartum fitness advice, you will hear all sorts of opinions on how best to fix diastasis recti (abdominal separation).
+Depending on where you get your postpartum fitness advice, you will hear all sorts of opinions on the best ways to fix diastasis recti (abdominal separation).
 In my opinion, the least effective solutions are:

-a) The ideas that focus on diastasis recti alone and do not consider the ‘whole body’ reasons for the condition, which naturally play a role in its improvement.
+a) Focusing on diastasis recti alone and not considering the ‘whole body’ reasons for the condition, which naturally play a role in its improvement.

-b) The solutions that confuse ‘strong abs’ with optimal core functioning – they jump right to ‘strengthening’ muscles without healing the foundations first.
+b) Solutions that confuse ‘strong abs’ with optimal core functioning – they jump right to ‘strengthening’ muscles without healing the foundations first.

-With this in mind, I want to flag up two diastasis recti ‘fixes’ that don’t work in isolation.
+With this in mind, I want to bring your attention to two diastasis recti ‘fixes’ that don’t work in isolation.
 They are:

-Belly binding uses a splint or binder to wrap around your torso to help close the diastasis recti gap.
-And sucking it in means just that – forcefully pulling your stomach in to make it appear flatter.
+Belly binding is thought to help close the diastasis recti gap by wrapping a splint or binder around your torso.
+And we all know about “sucking it in”… it means just that – forcefully pulling your stomach in to make it appear flatter.

-Belly binding may ‘hold you in’ and provide support to your lower back.
-But wearing a splint or binder won’t strengthen or tighten the muscles.
-And it also misses a few points when it comes to treating abdominal separation.
+Belly binding may ‘hold you in’ and provide support to your lower back, but wearing a splint or binder won’t strengthen or tighten the muscles.
+It also misses a few points when it comes to treating abdominal separation.

 Firstly, it doesn’t encourage the reconnection of your mind to your muscles.
-You can be wearing a splint, yet not be engaging your TVA muscles properly, which is important if you want your body to do its job by itself.
+You can be wearing a splint, but also not be engaging your TVA muscles properly, which is important if you want your body to do its job by itself.

-Crunches, sit-ups, oblique twists.
-Surprisingly, many of these hard-core ab exercises still pop up in postpartum ab workouts.
+Crunches, sit-ups, oblique twists… surprisingly, many of these hardcore ab exercises still pop up in postpartum core workouts.
 The emphasis is on getting rid of the mummy tummy, yet the approach does exactly the opposite.

 What works for healing diastasis recti?

 To reduce a diastasis gap, first you need to stop obsessing about ‘the gap’.
-Sounds like an odd start, but bear with me.
+I know, it sounds like an odd start, but bear with me.